ANSHIKA2203-bit/hack24--NXT-Leap-Redefining-Smarter-Solutions-/README.md

 # hack24--NXT-Leap-Redefining-Smarter-Solutions-
-Enhancing the NXT Portal Experience by Bit-Breakers.
+Enhancing the NXT Portal Experience by Bit-Breakers - ANSHIKA AND HIMANSHU.

 # NXT Portal Development

 In developing the NXT portal, our team, led by Anshika and Himanshu from Bit-Breakers, is dedicated to optimizing processes and ensuring a seamless, user-friendly experience for both partners and clients.
 Our vision for the portal is to streamline operations, reduce complexity, and provide intuitive, value-driven features that enhance satisfaction and efficiency.